ampproject/amphtml/extensions/amp-install-serviceworker/amp-install-serviceworker.md

 -->

 https://pub.com/shell?href=%2Fdoc.amp.html
 ```

 Besides rewriting URLs, `amp-install-serviceworker` also will try to preload the shell.
 This is done by creating an iframe with `#preload` fragment:
 ```
 <iframe src="https://pub.com/shell#preload" hidden sandbox="allow-scripts allow-same-origin"></iframe>
 ```

+For the preload to be effective, of course, the shell response must have appropriate HTTP cache headers.

 ## Validation